Deputy Assistant Secretary for Textiles and Apparel

 International Trade Administration

 Prior to joining the Department of Commerce, Glas served more than 10 years as a professional staff member in the U.S. House of Representatives.
-As Deputy Chief of Staff and Legislative Director for Representative Michael Michaud of Maine for more than seven years, Ms. Glas managed the Congressman’s legislative agenda and was the key advisor on international trade and labor issues.
+As Deputy Chief of Staff and Legislative Director for Representative Michael Michaud of Maine for over seven years, Ms. Glas managed the Congressman’s legislative agenda and was the key advisor on international trade and labor issues.
 In addition, Ms. Glas worked for Representative John LaFalce of New York during her tenure on Capitol Hill, advising on trade and labor issues.

 The International Trade Administration, U.S. Department of Commerce, manages this global trade site to provide access to ITA information on promoting trade and investment, strengthening the competitiveness of U.S. industry, and ensuring fair trade and compliance with trade laws and agreements.
 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.
 This site contains PDF documents.
 A PDF reader is available from Adobe Systems Incorporated.